LouisFaure/scFates/README.md

 Description
 ===========

-This package provides an Python tool that allow tree inference and pseudotime downstream analysis, compatible with anndata object format generated via scanpy or scvelo pipelines.
+This package provides an Python tool suite for fast tree inference and advanced pseudotime downstream analysis, with a focus on fate biasing.
+This package is compatible with anndata object format generated via scanpy or scvelo pipelines.

 Tree inference algorithms
 =========================